 (2009 – 2013)

 In the period of 2009 and onwards, the financial crisis exploded, real estate investments were put to a stop, and banks froze much of their lending.
-This limited the opportunities for our growth, with investors unable to find adequate sources of finance.
+This limited the opportunities for Zleep’s growth, with investors unable to find adequate sources of finance.
 The hotel industry was viewed as a less than attractive segment for bank lending, an attitude which largely persists to this day.
-Despite the crisis, however, we were still able to comply with our contractual agreements, and our portfolio of hotels was further strengthened and improved.
-Today, we are in better shape and more dynamic than at any time in our history.
-Zleep Hotels is able to document strong operating figures, high earnings for the owners of the properties as well as a stable growth and reliable development at each hotel.
-Zleep delivers record high GOP and RevPAR* figures compared to the sector average.
+Despite the crisis, Zleep was still able to comply with contractual agreements, and the portfolio of hotels was further strengthened and improved.

 Age of Renovation